MS0C54073/AquaAnalys/README.md

 -   **Refresh Interval**: Adjust the frequency at which new data is generated.
 -   **Persistence**: All settings are automatically saved to the browser's `localStorage` and are reloaded on subsequent visits.

+### 2.6.
+Simulation Presets
+For experimental and demonstration purposes, users can instantly set the water quality to a specific state.

+-   **Location**: Accessible via the "Simulate" button in the main control bar.
+-   **Presets**:
+    -   **Clean Environment**: Sets all parameters to ideal, healthy values.
+    -   **Fair Environment**: Sets parameters to values that are borderline or slightly outside of optimal ranges, likely to trigger "Warning" states.
+    -   **Dirty Environment**: Sets parameters to poor or critical values, likely to trigger "Critical" alerts.
+-   **Functionality**: Selecting a preset injects a new data point with the corresponding values into the data history, and the simulation continues from that state.

 ## 3. Operational Algorithm

 The system operates based on the following sequence of events: